DucManhPhan/DucManhPhan.github.io/_posts/2020-02-15-some-important-concepts-in-functional-programming.md

 Pure function is the function that:
 - only do one thing
 - no side-effects

+    It means that:
+    - no mutation of variables
+    - no printing to the console or to any device
+    - no writing to files, databases, networks, or whatever
+    - no exception handling.

 - its return value is the same for the same arguments
+- the result of a pure function depends on its arguments

 For example: